Logan Kelly

 What needs to be auditable — which actions, which data flows, which policy evaluations?
 These determine your audit log schema and retention requirements.

 Policies need to be explicit, versioned, testable, and documented.
 An implicit policy — "the agent shouldn't do X" based on a system prompt instruction — is not a policy in the governance sense.
 An explicit policy — "action type Y with parameter P matching pattern Z is blocked for sessions with context flag Q" — is.
+Waxell Runtime ships with 45 policy categories out of the box, covering input inspection, action authorization, spend pre-authorization, tool result inspection, and sequence-level behavioral rules — so you're enforcing documented, versioned policies from day one, not writing enforcement logic from scratch.

 Testing Your Policies